Katie McMurphy working with Ghanaian locals during her research trip.

 The program is open to Tufts undergraduate students, preferably in their sophomore year.
-Students must be able to commit to two consecutive summers of research while enrolled as an undergraduate Students are not permitted to count the summer following their graduation as the second summer of research.
+Students must be able to commit to two consecutive summers, while enrolled as an undergraduate Students are not permitted to count the summer following their graduation as the second summer.
 Faculty mentors must be Tufts faculty, and can come from any of the University’s schools.

-Other faculty who are interested in becoming mentors for the Laidlaw Scholars program should contact the Office of the Provost at firstname.lastname@example.org.
+Other faculty who are interested in becoming mentors for the Laidlaw Scholars program should contact the program at firstname.lastname@example.org.

 All students are required to sign a commitment form at the time of submitting their application.
 In order to be eligible for program funding, scholars must commit to the following:

-Pursue their research project over two consecutive summers, a five to six week commitment each summer
+Pursue their research project during the first summer, a five to six week commitment

-Attend all leadership development activities in person, or, if not possible due to the research experience, attend remotely
+Attend all leadership development activities in person, or, if not possible due to the research experience or COVID restrictions, attend remotely

-Actively participate in the research day at the conclusion of each research summer and produce a poster, presentation, or research paper which can be used to explain their research project to different audiences
+Actively participate in the research day at the conclusion of each research summer and produce a poster, presentation, and research paper which can be used to explain their research project to different audiences

-At the conclusion of their second summer, write a short report on the overall learning and leadership outcomes from their experience as a scholar
+At the conclusion of the second summer, write a report or three minute video on the overall learning and leadership outcomes from the experience as a scholar